GitHub: ICE contract

 The ICE contract dispute came into focus again in June 2020 due to the company's decision to abandon "master/slave" branch terminology, spurred by the George Floyd protests and Black Lives Matter movement.
 Detractors of GitHub describe the branch renaming to be a form of performative activism and have urged GitHub to cancel their ICE contract instead.
 An open letter from members of the open source community was shared on GitHub in December 2019, demanding that the company drop its contract with ICE and provide more transparency into how they conduct business and partnerships.
 The letter has been signed by more than 700 people.

 Capitol riot comments and employee firing

-In January 2021, GitHub fired one of its employees after he expressed concern for colleagues as a violent mob stormed the U.S. Capitol, calling some of the rioters "Nazis."
+In January 2021, GitHub fired one of its employees after he expressed concern for colleagues following the January 6 United States Capitol attack, calling some of the rioters "Nazis".
 After an investigation, GitHub's COO said there were "significant errors of judgment and procedure" with the company's decision to fire the employee.
 As a result of the investigation, GitHub reached out to the employee, and the company's head of human resources resigned.

-Criticism

-Linus Torvalds, the original developer of the Git software, has criticized the merging ability of the GitHub interface.